autocontracts/permissioned-blocks/whitepaper.md

 | Grant      | The user is able to grant a capability to another user.                                                               |
 | Revoke     | The is able to revoke a capability from another user.                                                                 |

-Any capability can be revoked from a user by any user that has been granted the 'revoke' capability.
+Any capability can be revoked by any user that has been granted the 'revoke' capability.
 When revoking occurs, the specified capability that was assigned to user is deleted from the smart contract.

 ## A Secure Transmission Channel

 The IPFS bitswap channel used for transmission of blocks between nodes needs to be secured in order to avoid messages being read while in transit.
-To secure the channel, all communications are encrypted, such that only the receiver can decrypt the information being sent.
+To secure the channel, all communications are encrypted such that only the receiver can decrypt the information being sent.

-Communication of the information is encrypted by the sender using the receiver's public key and decrypted by the receiver using their private key.
-The receiver's public key is part of an asymmetric key that the receiver generates.
-The asymmetric key has a public key element for encryption of communications and a private key for decryption.
-The public key is stored in the smart contract and the private key is kept secret by the receiver and is never transmitted.
+Encryption is performed using an asymmetric key.
+An asymmetric key has a public key element for encryption and a private key for decryption.

 <p align="center">
 <img src="/images/secure_comms.png">
 <br>
-<b>Secure communication channel</b> - The IPFS bitswap channel is secured by token authentication and the encryption of permissioned blocks using a shared contract key.
+<b>Secure communication channel</b> - The IPFS bitswap channel is secured by encryption of the IPFS blocks using the requestor’s public key.
 </p>

+Private information is encrypted by the sender using the receiver's public key and decrypted by the receiver once received using their private key.
+The public key is stored in the smart contract and the private key is kept secret by the receiver and is never transmitted.

 All state information is stored encrypted within the IPFS datastore to ensure the full security of the data.
 When a user writes information, those blocks are encrypted using their asymmetric key.
 When a requestor receives a block, they store the information in encrypted state as they have received it.
 Only when they send blocks to another requestor does the block get decrypted and then encrypted using the public key of the new requestor.

 ## Conclusion
-In this paper we have introduced a new technology called Permissioned Blocks that is a combination of peer-to-peer file sharing and blockchain technology.
-Permissioned Blocks allows parties to conduct transactions on public blockchains whilst keeping sensitive information private and confidential.
+In this paper we have described the Permissioned Blocks protocol that is a combination of peer-to-peer file sharing and blockchain technologies.
+Permissioned Blocks allows parties to conduct transactions on public blockchains whilst keeping sensitive information private and confidential between each other.

+Along with keeping transactions sent to a smart contract private and confidential, files of any size can also be attached to a smart contract and use the same security system.

+A working prototype has been developed and it is planned to either integrate this into the Ethereum network or create a new independent blockchain.

 <p align="center">
 <img src="/images/permissioned-blocks-architechture-demo.png">
 <br>
 <b>Working Demo</b> - The architecture of a working demonstration of permissioned blocks.
 </p>

+Further work based on this paper, "External storage on the EVM: a static recompilation approach"[[4]](https://gist.github.com/shmookey/e1df57beeea0a2b8e6014bce6c69c0a4) by Luke Anthony Williams, describes a technique that abstracts away some of the complexities of writing smart contracts in a functional manner that are discussed in this paper.

 ## Citations
 - [[1]](http://midasium.com/) "Midasium: Blockchain of Real Estate" http://midasium.com/